-You can also set up your own e-commerce storefront to complement your listings on these sites, or instead of using any of the online craft resources listed above.
+You can also set up your own e-commerce storefront to complement your listings on these sites instead of using any of the online craft resources listed above.

 Offline Places to Sell Your Crafts

-Online isn't your only option to sell items.
-Plus, selling in person means no hassle of packing and shipping.
+Online isn't your only option for selling items.
+Selling in person also means no hassle of packing and shipping.